 Kincardineshire (Gaelic: A' Mhaoirne), a former county on the northeast coast of the Grampian region of Scotland, and part of the Aberdeenshire Council Area since 1996, where Adam filius Conani was probably the first recording of the name in 1292.
 A few years later, Conan of Balquhidder rendered homage to King Edward I of England on his brief conquest of Scotland in 1296.

-This web page shows only a small excerpt of our Conine research.
 Another 139 words (10 lines of text) covering the years 1608 and 1694 are included under the topic Early Conine History in all our PDF Extended History products and printed products wherever possible.

-Another 35 words (2 lines of text) are included under the topic Early Conine Notables in all our PDF Extended History products and printed products wherever possible.
+Another 25 words (2 lines of text) are included under the topic Early Conine Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Conine family moved to Ireland, but this topic is not covered in this excerpt.
-Another 37 words(3 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The expense of the crossing to the North American colonies seemed small beside the difficulties of remaining in Scotland.
 It was a long and hard trip, but at its end lay the reward of freedom.
 Some Scots remained faithful to England and called themselves United Empire Loyalists, while others fought in the American War of Independence.
 Much of this lost Scottish heritage has been recovered in the last century through Clan societies and other patriotic Scottish organizations.
 A search of immigration and passenger lists revealed many important, early immigrants to North America bearing the name of Conine: